Houston Wrongful Death Attorney

 Texas Wrongful Death Law - Texas law allows two different actions when somebody is wrongfully killed: (1) a wrongful death action, and (2) a survival action.
 There are significant differences between the two actions with regard to who can recover damages and what damages are available.
 Can you imagine anything more valuable than a human life?
 And if the law mandates that our juries place a reasonable value on the losses that were caused, isn't it alright for you to ask that the law be enforced?

 Houston Wrongful Death Attorney Joe Stephens has published a book that will help you if you are dealing with the loss of a loved one: Survivor’s Legal Guide.
-You can get a FREE COPY of this book by filling out the form here.
+You can get a FREE COPY of this book by simply contacting our office and requesting it.

 The Stephens Law Firm has had the privilege and honor of representing many families who have suffered through the wrongful death of a loved one.
 Joe has tried over 100 jury trials to Texas juries, many of them involving wrongful deaths.
 He has counseled hundreds of people who have suffered catastrophic losses who are having a hard time coping with losses like yours.
 I always hear my clients say something like this: